Best free PC games to play today

-Pick a champion and head into battle in this seminal free-to-play game from the creators of the Warcraft III mod, Dota.
-League of Legends’ automated matchmaking, diverse cast of characters and pristine maps have made it a multiplayer behemoth over the last few years, and one that will certainly stand the test of time.
+Pick your champion and charge into battle in this trailblazing free-to-play title from the folks that brought you the Warcraft III mod, Dota.
+League of Legends’ automated matchmaking, sundry cast of characters and exquisite maps have made it a multiplayer behemoth over these last few years, and one of the best free games 2020 has that will absolutely stand the test of time.

 Like Dota 2, League of Legends attracts many high-end players, and the top tournaments offer prize pools of over $1 million.
-The weird world of esports, eh?
+The wacky world of esports, eh?

 6. Hearthstone: Heroes of Warcraft

-Ever played Magic the Gathering, the card game?
-Hearthstone is Blizzard’s attempt at making a free online version of it.
+Ever played Magic the Gathering?
+Hearthstone is Blizzard’s attempt at building an online version of it, for free.

-And, in typical Blizzard style, it’s awesome.
-It’s immediately inviting, lacking the terrifying learning curve you would expect from an online fantasy card game.
-Hearthstone plays quickly, boasts a very casual visual approach, and benefits from a basic rule set, all of which adds up to a very accessible card battler that will give you plenty of enjoyment – especially if you’re a World of Warcraft fan.
+As a typical Blizzard offering, this one’s truly impressive.
+It’s instantly enticing, lacking the terrifying learning curve you would expect from an online fantasy card game.
+Hearthstone plays fast, has a very casual visual approach and benefits from a basic rule set, all of which add up to a very accessible card battler that offers you plenty of fun – especially if you’re a World of WarCraft fan.